sharadregoti/tyk-docs/CONTRIBUTING.md

 ### Project Structure

 Folder [tyk-docs/tyk-docs/content/](https://github.com/TykTechnologies/tyk-docs/tree/master/tyk-docs/content) contains the actual docs pages.
-Fill free to ignore anythig else ousite this folder unless you do Hugo changes.
+You can ignore anything outside this folder unless you want to make Hugo changes.

 ### Building and Running test

-If yo want to add tests and restrictions to our docs, you can do that by adding more GH actions under [.github/workflows](https://github.com/TykTechnologies/tyk-docs/tree/master/.github/workflows) folder.
+If you want to add tests and restrictions to our docs, you can do that by adding more GH actions under [.github/workflows](https://github.com/TykTechnologies/tyk-docs/tree/master/.github/workflows) folder.

 ### Coding Conventions